SandraAnildas/Quinn_Main_Project_2019/data/data.md

 - I fail in everything I do
 - I fail
 - I'm a failure
+- I have been failing in everything I do and I feel so sad
+- I always fail

 ## intent:good
 - you are very helpful